 Solution: Strategizing, engineering, execution planning, project management, and coordination of multiple vendors to execute a cutover with no facility downtime

-The facility feeds large volumes of compressed natural gas to 12 oil production facilities through sections of piping that are up to 5 feet in diameter with compression being achieved by enormous jet engines.
+The facility feeds large volumes of compressed natural gas to 12 oil production facilities through sections of piping that are up to 5 feet in diameter with compression being achieved by enormous turbines.
 The number of drawings, valves, interconnecting wires, and control schemes that needed to be evaluated was extensive and complex.

 The greatest challenge was migrating the hardwired emergency stop (E-stop) circuits to the new control room with minimal transition time and without a widespread outage.
 In fact, because of the hazards and complexities involved in a complete shut down and restart, the NG facility had only been shut down twice since being placed into service many decades earlier, and it had been over a decade since the last complete outage.
 E-stops are used by operators as a last resort in response to a critical process excursion.
 The E-stop circuit, when tripped by the operators, opens valves to the flare relief system, closes isolation valves, and shuts down running equipment.
-Complicating matters is the fact that E-stop circuits are designed fail-safe, meaning if any circuit is broken (open circuit) the E-stop actions are triggered.
+Complicating matters is the fact that E-stop circuits are designed fail-safe, meaning if any circuit is opened, the E-stop actions are triggered.

 aeSolutions designed the new control room and took responsibility for all stages of the project, managing tasks from conceptual and preliminary engineering to detailed design and managing on-site activity and personnel during the complex cutover.
 Beginning with a comprehensive survey of the existing facilities, aeSolutions cataloged all equipment and systems that needed to be relocated, identified all stakeholders and resources who would need to be involved, and then created a detailed plan for cutover without requiring plant downtime.
 Specifically, aeSolutions: